kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 ~~~~~
 {: #new-arch title="Converged Cloud based Industrial Control Networks"}

-One particular motivation is to provide the behavior of a field bus between
+One particular motivation is to provide the behavior of a field bus between the
-the cloud and the actuators/sensors with the same assurance of reliability and
+cloud and the actuators/sensors. i.e., with the same assurance of reliability
-latency, albeit over wide area networks (WAN).
-This is evident from many
+and latency, albeit over wide area networks (WAN).
+Many industrial control
-industrial control applications, such as factory automation {{FACTORY}}, PLC
+applications, such as factory automation {{FACTORY}}, PLC virtualization
-virtualization {{VIRT-PLC}}, power grid operations {{PTP-GRID}}, etc. that are now
+{{VIRT-PLC}}, power grid operations {{PTP-GRID}}, etc.,  are now expected to
-expected to operate in the cloud by leveraging virtualization and shared
+operate in the cloud by leveraging virtualization and shared infrastructure
-infrastructure wherever possible.
+wherever possible.

 ## Connected Process-Controllers, Sensors and Actuators